 Whether you’re changing career or starting fresh from school, the key to having a long and successful career in accounting is to get the right qualifications.
 You can start any time, but most people do so whilst in employment.
 You may even find your boss is willing to fund your studies or give you time off to help with studying.

-If you’re brand new to accountancy, you’ve got a number of options available to you, including the AAT Professional Qualification, CIMA Certificate in Business and ACCA Knowledge to name a few.
+If you’re brand new to accountancy, you’ve got a number of options available to you, including the AAT Professional Qualification, CIMA Certificate in Business and ACCA Applied Knowledge to name a few.
 These qualifications will give you a solid grounding in the main areas of accountancy and finance and will give you enough knowledge that you could even set up your own business as a Bookkeeper.

 Once you’ve completed this qualification, or if you have exemptions, you can study towards becoming a Chartered Accountant.
-Again, there are many options available but the ACCA Professional, CIMA Professional and ACA qualifications are some of the most popular and will give you a much deeper understanding of accounting techniques, each with their own specialisms.
+Again, there are many options available but the ACCA Strategic Professional, CIMA Management and ACA qualifications are some of the most popular and will give you a much deeper understanding of accounting techniques, each with their own specialisms.

 Haven’t taken the quiz yet?
 Take it now